johnadan/johnadan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Full-stack web developer at ZPHEN, a start-up e-commerce platform for hardware stores.
-- 🌱 I’m currently learning the TALL Preset (TailwindCSS, AlpineJS, Laravel, and Livewire) which is the tech stack that we are using.
+- 🌱 I’m currently learning the TALL Preset (TailwindCSS, AlpineJS, Laravel, and Livewire) which is the tech stack that we are using in the company.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...